Yashpal Sharma: Guts, glory and less feted innings of '83 WC that BBC didn't cover | Sports-Games

 But very few people remember that it was Yashpal Sharma's 89 in India's opening World Cup game at Old Trafford against the West Indies, which the team won by 32 runs, that set the tone for things to come.

-''You know, I had contacted BBC several times to check if they have footage of that game.
+''You know, I had contacted BBC a number of times to check if they have footage of that game.
 I was in fact ready to pay at least 5000 pounds if someone gave me a recording of that innings,'' he once lamented during a chat with journalists.

 ''Roger (Binny) supported me a lot that day and by the time I think I was out, we would have been close to 250.
 So bowlers had something to bowl at.
 We won that match and that award was very special,'' one could hear the 1983 stories from him in a loop.